Agustín González de Amezúa y Mayo: Man of affairs

 Amezúa’s practice as a lawyer did not last long, though it is not clear exactly when he abandoned the bar and switched to business.
 At an unspecified time in the early 20th century he either inherited or otherwise assumed management of the La Poveda sugar plant in Arganda del Rey, built probably by either one of his ancestors or one of his relatives.
 Apart from daily business, he remained fairly active also as a theorist; in 1917 he released La cuestión del azúcar.
 Observaciones sobre su tasa, in 1918 La cuestión del azúcar.
 Informes y observaciones elevados a los poderes públicos, and in 1924 Memoria de las mejoras introducidas en la Fábrica y Ferrocarriles de la Sociedad Azucarera de Madrid.
-In the mid-1920s he represented Industria Azucarera Española in the Consejo de la Economía Nacional, and voiced questions related to the sugar trade with Cuba and numerous other issues of the sugar industry.
+In the mid-1920s he represented Industria Azucarera Española in the Consejo de la Economía Nacional, and voiced in issues related to the sugar trade with Cuba and numerous other issues of the sugar industry.
 In the late 1920s he rose to high positions in Sociedad Azucarera de España, the Spanish sugar trust, and co-ordinated some of its projects also in the early 1930s.